Workflows, Modules and executions¶

 What data do you need to be able to run the required computations?
 Where do you gather it?
 In what formats do they come?

 Are my computations done in several steps?
 Are there some steps that I can reuse in other workflows?
-Can I salvage modules from prior workflows?
+Can I salvage actions from prior workflows?

-The first question, helps define sources.
-The second one is for publishers.
-Finally, 3 and 4 help defining re-usable processors to prepare data and analyse it.
+The first question, helps define triggers.
+The second one is for actions.
+Finally, 3 and 4 help defining re-usable actions to.